sridattayalla/CollegeAssistant/README.md

 This app essentially contains two segments Student segment and Administration(Faculy, staff) segment.
 Faculty can take attendence, post marks, share some valuable URL's and give some quiz questions to students.
 In the student segment student can able to see his attendence (subject wise + overall), he will get notified with any updates on quiz, can see URL's posted by faculty.

 Application was written in android studio.
-Mysql database with php as backed language is used, for push notifications Firebase Cloud messaging was used.
+Mysql database with php as backed language was used, for push notifications Firebase Cloud messaging was used.